 The City's water is supplied by way of two (2) primary sources: East Canoe Creek at Metford Dam and Shuswap Lake at Canoe Beach.
 A previous source of water from Rumball creek has been decommissioned and is no longer used for irrigation at the Mt.
 Ida Cemetery.
-The Shuswap Lake source has a Water Treatment Plant that meets the Interior Health Authority 4-3-2-1-0 water treatment objective of four (4) log inactivation of viruses, three (3) log removal/inactivation of Giardia Lamblia and Cryptosporidium, two (2) treatment processes for surface water sources, one (1) for less than 1 NTU of turbidity, and zero (0) total and fecal coliforms and E. Coli.
+The Shuswap Lake source has a Water Treatment Plant that meets the Drinking Water Treatment Objectives (Microbiological) for Surface Water Supplies in British Columbia 4-3-2-1-0 water treatment objective of 4-log reduction or inactivation of viruses, 3-log reduction or inactivation of Giardia and Cryptosporidium, two treatment processes for surface water, less than or equal to (≤) one nephelometric turbidity unit (NTU) of turbidity and no detectable E. Coli, fecal coliform and total coliform.
 The East Canoe Creek source has been upgraded to utilize two forms of disinfection: ultra-violet light (UV) and sodium hypochlorite chlorination.
 The water from Metford Dam is only used when the turbidity is less than 1 NTU.
 Extensive SCADA programming and interlocks are in place to prevent the distribution of inadequately treated water from either source.
 The distribution system includes approximately 205 km of watermain, varying in diameter from 100 mm to 600 mm.
-The City's waterworks system provides water through gravity and pump systems.
-The waterworks system is complex and is comprised of eight (8) pressure zones, 1028 hydrants (861 City owned), seven (7) pumping stations, fourteen (14) reservoirs and one (1) dam.
-There is a total concrete reservoir storage capacity of 17,346 cubic meters and Metford reservoir storage capacity of 15,800 cubic meters, servicing a population of approximately 18,811 people and approximately 6,279 connections.
-Water meters are installed for an estimated 96% of the City's residential connections and 48% of all other connections.
+The Citv's waterworks system provides water through gravity and pump systems.
+The waterworks system is complex and is comprised of ten (10) pressure zones, 873 City owned hydrants, eight (8) pumping stations, fourteen (14) reservoirs and one (1) dam.
+There is a total concrete reservoir storage capacity of 17,398 cubic meters and Metford reservoir storage capacity of 15,800 cubic meters, servicing a population of approximately 19,175 people and approximately 6,392 connections.
+Water meters are installed for an estimated 44.6% of the City's residential connections and 96.3% of all other connections.